List of Full House and Fuller House characters: Danny Tanner

-To cheer him up, the girls somehow tracked down Vicky and surprised him with her.
-He invites her to the 30th "Dadi-versary" party the girls threw for him, Jesse and Joey.
-Since Becky, Jesse and Joey are all moving back to San Francisco, Danny announces he's moving back too, and back into the house.
-In season four Becky's talk show The Gab was a success but it turned back into Wake Up San Francisco.
-Danny refused to audition to be her co-host, and briefly lived life as a retiree.
-He eventually realizes that he misses being on air and gets his old job back after Becky's co-host gets injured.
+To cheer him up, the girls somehow track down Vicky and surprise him with a visit from her.
+He invites her to the 30th "Dadi-versary" party the girls threw for him, Jesse, and Joey.
+Since Becky, Jesse, and Joey are all moving back to San Francisco, Danny announces he's moving back too, and back into the house.

+In season four, Becky's talk show The Gab is a success, but it reverts back to Wake Up San Francisco.
+Danny refuses to audition to be her co-host, briefly living life as a retiree.
+He eventually realizes that he misses being on air and gets his old job back after Becky's co-host is injured.